Japan extends economic recovery as exports, capex shake off COVID hit

 “There is a high possibility that there will be a repeating cycle of coronavirus infections spreading and being contained this year, which means that consumption is not likely to recover at the expected pace.”

-The world’s third-largest economy grew an annualised 12.7% in October-December, government data showed on Monday, exceeding a median market forecast for a 9.5% gain.
+The world’s third-largest economy grew an annualised 12.7% in October-December, government data showed on Monday, exceeding a median market forecast of 9.5%.

 For the full coronavirus-stricken year, Japan’s economy contracted 4.8%, the first annual fall since 2009.